Jennifer A. Frey, PhD, RN

 Chair, Nursing Department

-Jennifer Specht, PhD, RN, has more than a decade of academic nursing education experience, as well as nursing leadership and administrative experience.
+Jennifer Frey, PhD, RN, has more than 15 years of academic nursing education experience, as well as nursing leadership and administrative experience.
 She is focused on answering the call for nursing leaders to integrate health equity, the care of vulnerable and underserved populations, and interprofessional collaboration into nursing curricula.

 She served on the Board of Directors for the Mu Omicron Chapter of Sigma Theta Tau at DeSales University, has reviewed grant funding proposals related to her areas of expertise, and served as a consultant for the Pennsylvania Department of Education.
 Her clinical experience consists of postsurgical and cardiothoracic intensive care nursing.

-Specht earned a doctorate from Villanova University with a focus on nursing education, a Master of Science in Nursing degree from DeSales University, and a Bachelor of Science in Nursing degree from Villanova University.
+Frey earned a doctorate from Villanova University with a focus on nursing education, a Master of Science in Nursing from DeSales University, and a Bachelor of Science in Nursing from Villanova University.